Characterizations of compactness and weighted eigenvalue problem associated with fractional Hardy-type inequalities: Weighted Eigenvalue Problem

 where $\Gamma_j = \{ A \subset M : A ~\text{is compact and symmetric about origin},~ \gamma(A) \geq j\}$.
-If for a given $j,~ \lambda_j = \lambda_{j+1}= .~ .~ . = \lambda_{j+p} \equiv \lambda, ~then ~\gamma(K_\lambda) \geq p + 1,~ where~ K_\lambda = \{x \in M : f(x) = \lambda ,~ f'(x) = 0 \}$. \end{theorem} \noi {It can be noticed that the set $ \mathbb{S} = \{ u \in \mathcal{D}^{s,p}(\mathbb{R}^{N}): \int_{\mathbb{R}^{N}} w|u|^{p} \dx = 1 \}$ may not admit a manifold structure from the topology on $\mathcal{D}^{s,p}(\mathbb{R}^{N})$, due to the weak assumptions on $w_{2}$.
-However, the set $\mathbb{S}$ inherits a $C^{1}$ Banach manifold structure from the following subspace $X$ of $\mathcal{D}^{s,p}(\mathbb{R}^{N})$}.
+If for a given $j,~ \lambda_j = \lambda_{j+1}= .~ .~ . = \lambda_{j+p} \equiv \lambda, ~then ~\gamma(K_\lambda) \geq p + 1,~ where~ K_\lambda = \{x \in M : f(x) = \lambda ,~ f'(x) = 0 \}$. \end{theorem} \noi It can be noticed that the set $ \mathbb{S} = \{ u \in \mathcal{D}^{s,p}(\mathbb{R}^{N}): \int_{\mathbb{R}^{N}} w|u|^{p} \dx = 1 \}$ may not admit a manifold structure from the topology on $\mathcal{D}^{s,p}(\mathbb{R}^{N})$, due to the weak assumptions on $w_{2}$.
+However, the set $\mathbb{S}$ inherits a $C^{1}$ Banach manifold structure from the following subspace $X$ of $\mathcal{D}^{s,p}(\mathbb{R}^{N})$.

-\noi For $w_{2} \in L^{1}_{loc}(\mathbb{R}^{N})$, we define and
+\noi For $w_{2} \in L^{1}_{\mathrm{loc}}(\mathbb{R}^{N})$, we define and

-\begin{lemma} The space $X = (X, \|\cdot\|_{X})$ is a uniformly convex Banach space. \end{lemma} \begin{proof} We break the proof into a few steps by using the approach as done in \cite[Lemma 5.1]{Chen2022}.\\ \noi {\bf Step 1:} First, we claim that $X$ is a complete space concerning the given norm.
-Let $\{u_{n}\}$ be a Cauchy sequence in $X$, i.e. given any $\epsilon > 0$, there exists a positive integer $N_0$ depending on $\epsilon$ such that if $n,m \geq N_0$, then
+\begin{lemma} The space $X = (X, \|\cdot\|_{X})$ is a uniformly convex Banach space. \end{lemma} \begin{proof} We divide the proof into several steps, following the approach used in \cite[Lemma 5.1]{Chen2022}.\\ \noi {\bf Step 1:} First, we show that $X$ is complete under the given norm.
+Let $\{u_{n}\}$ be a Cauchy sequence in $X$.
+That is, for every $\epsilon > 0$, there exists $N_0 \in \mathbb{N}$ depending on $\epsilon$ such that